MolloiLab/dual-energy-cac/calibration_params/README.md

+# Calibration Parameters
+## SIZEHU
+CSV files contain the intensity measurement of the calibration rod at each kV \
+## SIZEcalibration
-SIZEHU files contain the intensity measurement of the calibration rod at each kV SIZEcalibration files contain the DECT parameters generated from calibration for each phantom size
+CSV files contain the DECT parameters generated from calibration for each phantom size